-Gray might be the color of stormy skies and rainy days, but it’s also the color of many different animals.
-You can find these gray creatures on land and in the water in every part of the world!
+Gray might be the color of stormy skies and rainy days, but it’s also the color of many different creatures.
+You can find gray animals on land and in the water in every part of the world!

-Here are some of the most beautiful gray animals found in nature:
+Here are some of nature’s most beautiful animals with gray coloration:

 1. African Grey Parrot